Hong Kong faces 24th weekend of protest after student's death

 China denies interfering in Hong Kong and has blamed Western countries for stirring up trouble.

-Since June, protesters have thrown petrol bombs and vandalized banks, stores and metro stations.
+Since June, protesters have thrown petrol bombs and vandalised banks, stores and metro stations.
 Police have fired rubber bullets, tear gas, water cannons and, in some cases, live ammunition.